-The 2020-21 Early Childhood Education Scholarships Program has been developed to help increase the number of qualified early childhood teachers in the early childhood education sector in NSW.
+The 2022-23 Aboriginal Early Childhood Education Scholarships and Early Childhood Education Scholarships Program has been developed to help increase the number of qualified early childhood teachers in the early childhood education sector in NSW.

-The 2020-21 Early Childhood Education Scholarships Program is the first year of a three-year scholarship program.
+The 2022-23 Aboriginal Early Childhood Education Scholarships and Early Childhood Education Scholarships Program is the second year of a three-year scholarship program.

 To increase the number of early childhood teachers working in the early childhood education sector in NSW (preschools, including mobile preschools and long day care services).
 This supports the vision of a highly qualified and sustainable workforce which meets the needs of children and families, including those from Aboriginal and Torres Strait Islander backgrounds; culturally and linguistically diverse backgrounds; in regional and remote locations; and children with disability and additional needs.

 Early childhood teachers are invaluable to the quality and care of centre-based services and mobile services.
 They deliver high-quality teaching and learning to young children, and help them get a strong start to their school life.

 To align with Education and Care National Regulations, NSW centre-based services with 30 or more preschool-aged children or under are required to have at least one early childhood teacher in attendance.

 The NSW Education Standard Authority recognises the importance of early childhood teachers, and requires early childhood teachers to have their qualifications professionally accredited.

 An increase in Aboriginal early childhood teachers will help ensure that Aboriginal perspectives are embedded in early childhood education, and that preschools are welcoming and inclusive places for all children.